rordenlab/dcm2niix/FILENAMING.md

  - _MoCo is appended to the ProtocolName if Image Type (0008,0008) includes the term 'MOCO'.
 This helps disambiguate Siemens fMRI runs where both motion corrected and raw data is stored for a single session.
  - _real real component of complex image
  - _phMag rare case where phase and magnitude are saved as the 4th dimension
- - _t  If the trigger delay time (0020,9153) is non-zero, it will be recorded in the file name.
+ - _t  If the trigger delay time (0020,9153) or trigger time (0018,1060) is non-zero, it will be recorded in the file name.
 For example, the files "T1_t178.nii" and "T1_t511" suggests that the T1 scan was acquired with two cardiac trigger delays (178 and 511ms after the last R-peak).
  - _Tilt is specific to [CT scans](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Computed_Tomography_.28CT.2C_CAT.29).
 These scans can be acquired with a gantry tilt that causes a skew that can not be stored in a NIfTI qForm.
 Therefore, the slices are resampled to remove the effect of tilt.

 Some post-fixes are specific to Philips DICOMs